hBurt/Coding-Callenge/README.md

 # coding_challenge

-A coding challenge for walkoff
+A coding challenge for walkoff.

+Simulates the results of an election from two seperate JSON files

 ## Notes